 5. Officially Break Your Financial Ties ASAP

 Credit agencies can offer you an official notice of disassociation, which means that officially speaking, you are no longer financially tied with the person you shared that account, loan or transaction with.
-You should do this for every loan that you took out together, every finance agreement, and every financial decision applicable.
+You should do this for every loan you took out together, every finance agreement, and every applicable financial decision.
 This will mean that when a lender comes to check your financial history later down the line, they will see that you made the effort to be recognised as officially apart from that individual.
 This could stand you in better stead with your application.

 How Can You Improve a Credit Rating?